Insulating and Ventilating Your Converted Garage

 Q1: Why do I need to insulate my converted garage?
 A: Insulating your converted garage is crucial for maintaining a comfortable living space.
 It keeps the indoor temperature regulated, preventing heat loss in winter and heat gain in summer.
 Proper insulation also helps to reduce energy bills and ensures a cozy environment year-round.

-See also Designing a Garage Conversion with Sustainable Features
+See also Garage Conversion with a Greenhouse or Indoor Garden

 Q2: What types of insulation should I consider for my garage conversion?
 A: There are several insulation options to choose from, depending on your needs and budget.
 Some popular choices include fiberglass batt insulation for its affordability and ease of installation, spray foam insulation for an airtight seal, and rigid foam insulation for space-saving benefits.